The Balance Leash

 If the leash is very long, you may need to pick up a loop with your outside hand in order to re-balance the dog and remain in position near the collar.

-If your dog pulls use a “Meet & Melt” signal with the line across the chest in a slightly upward fashion.
+If your dog pulls use a “Meet & Melt” (ask and slowly release) signal with the line across the chest in a slightly upward fashion.

 Take care not to draw the lead upward onto the throat.
 Ideally the signal is across the sternum and top of the point of the shoulder (think of gently lifting horse reins with both hands.